-ASHA has created several programs to foster leadership and promote careers in academia and research.
-Programs are available to undergraduate, master's, AuD, and PhD students enrolled in communication sciences and disorders (CSD) programs; postdoctoral fellows; as well as new and mid-career faculty.
+ASHA offers several programs to foster leadership and promote careers in academia and research.
+Programs are available to undergraduate, master’s, entry-level clinical doctoral (e.g., AuD), post-entry-level clinical doctoral (e.g., SLPD), and research doctoral (e.g., PhD) degree students enrolled in communication sciences and disorders (CSD) programs, as well as postdoctoral fellows.

 Minority Student Leadership Program (MSLP)

 Undergraduate seniors through doctoral students from underrepresented populations participate in programming and activities at the ASHA Convention designed to enhance their leadership skills, to demonstrate how leadership occurs within the association, and to encourage interaction with leaders in the professions.

 Graduate students and postdoctoral fellows receive funding to attend the Research Symposium at the ASHA Convention with a mentor of their choosing.
 Awardees attend networking events at Convention and engage in mentoring activities before, during, and after the Symposium.
 This award and the Research Symposium are supported by the National Institute on Deafness and Other Communication Disorders.